NimishMishra/networking/notes/general_ideas.md

 - Docker container escape.
 Read more on the Ready writeup.

+- Sometimes, linpeas will not find things.
+You must find them yourself.

+	-- On HTB Laboratory, find the SUID binaries through: `find / -user root -perm 400 -exec ls -ldb {} 2>/dev/null`.
+HTB Laboratory requires hijacking a file used inside the SUID binary.
+This can be found through `ltrace` (which tells you what the binary is doing).
+Quite often, people write the binaries without giving absolute paths.
+These can be hijacked.
+It is similar to python import hijacking.
 ## cgroups

 - Very important concept in containerized technology wherein cgroups allocate resources — such as CPU time, system memory, network bandwidth, or combinations of these resources — among user-defined groups of tasks (processes) running on a system.